nmakel/solaredge_meterproxy/README.md

 ### device()

 The `device()` function is called _once_.
 It gets passed a number of device specific variables, as configured in the global configuration file.
 It must return a data structure which contains either an active connection, or enough information to identify the device in your datastore.
-This datastore will be passed to the `values()` function. `host`, `port` and `device` are not substituted by default values if left blank.
+This data structure will be passed to the `values()` function. `host`, `port` and `device` are not substituted by default values if left blank.

 While the intent is to masquerade another Modbus or ModbusTCP device, it should be possible to use virtually any type of data store.
 InfluxDB, or SQLite, for example.